Background pattern

 • changes in certain blood tests.

-Do not use this medication after the expiration date that appears on the packaging and on the blister after the abbreviation CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date stated on the packaging and blister after the abbreviation EXP.
+The expiry date is the last day of the month indicated.

-• The active ingredient is eplerenone.
+• The active substance is eplerenone.
 Each tablet contains 25 mg of eplerenone.

 • The other ingredients are lactose monohydrate, microcrystalline cellulose, crospovidone (type A), sodium lauryl sulfate, talc (E553b), and magnesium stearate.
 The coating contains polyvinyl alcohol (E1203), titanium dioxide (E171), macrogol 3350 (E1521), talc (E553b), yellow iron oxide (E172), and red iron oxide (E172).